poblouin/my-awesome-list/README.md

 ### Development Tools

+- [Husky](https://github.com/typicode/husky) - Husky improves your commits and more 🐶 woof!
 - [Lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for Node.js, Ruby or any other type of projects.
 ### Editors